-We also hold investments in public companies, primarily as a result of certain companies in which Lockheed Martin Ventures invested going public.
-These investments have quoted market prices in active markets (Level 1) and are recorded at fair value at the end of each reporting period and reflected in other securities in the table above.
-See "Note 10 - Other - Lockheed Martin Ventures Fund" for more information on Lockheed Martin Ventures investments.
+We also make investments in certain companies that we believe are advancing or developing new technologies applicable to our business.
+Investments that have quoted market prices in active markets (Level 1) are recorded at fair value and reflected in other securities and certain investments are categorized as Level 3 when valuations using observable inputs are unavailable.
+See "Note 10 - Other - Investments" for more information.

 In addition to the financial instruments listed in the table above, we hold other financial instruments, including cash and cash equivalents, receivables, accounts payable and debt.
 The carrying amounts for cash and cash equivalents, receivables and accounts payable approximated their fair values.
-The estimated fair value of our outstanding debt was \$13.7 billion and \$15.4 billion at March 27, 2022 and December 31, 2021.
-The outstanding principal amount of debt was \$12.8 billion at both March 27, 2022 and December 31, 2021, excluding \$1.2 billion and \$1.1 billion of unamortized discounts and issuance costs at March 27, 2022 and December 31, 2021.
+The estimated fair value of our outstanding debt was \$16.5 billion and \$16.0 billion at March 26, 2023 and December 31, 2022.
+The outstanding principal amount of debt, including short-term and long-term debt, was \$16.8 billion at both March 26, 2023 and December 31, 2022, excluding \$1.2 billion and \$1.3 billion of unamortized discounts and issuance costs at March 26, 2023 and December 31, 2022.
 The estimated fair values of our outstanding debt were determined based on the present value of future cash flows using model-derived valuations that use observable inputs such as interest rates and credit spreads (Level 2).